TOUGH-GRID 750lb Paracord / Parachute Cord – Genuine Mil-Spec Type IV

 Our 750lb parachute cord is actually used by the Military for cargo parachutes, whereas 550lb mil-spec parachute cord is used for personnel parachutes.
 The cord used for cargo chutes requires plenty of extra strength for the much heavier loads endured during a cargo drop.
 Our Military Grade Paracord has the required 30% stretch built-in to it as well as being UV, chemical, and abrasion resistant, and made with (11) inner (triple-twisted) strands, as opposed to (7) inner (double or triple-twisted) strands in 550 cord.
 That’s where the 200lbs of extra strength comes from.
 Our Premium Nylon can endure the elements like no other material and is truly a man-made marvel.
 NASA even used parachute cord to help fix the Hubble Space Telescope!
 As you know, the Hubble telescope is still producing some of the most amazing photos the world has ever seen.

 Let’s be clear… this cord is NOT for people who are looking for the cheapest available option.
 It’s NOT for people who don’t care about the quality of their cord and it’s NOT for people who don’t want cord that is made in the United States.
 If you fit that description, this is not the cord for you.
 TOUGH-GRID® paracord is the BEST of the BEST cord available anywhere in the entire world.
 Yep, that’s a bold claim, but we can back it up.
-It also helps that we are the TOP RATED paracord on Amazon with more than 3000 positive reviews!
+It also helps that we are the TOP RATED paracord on Amazon with more than 4000 5-star reviews!
 Check us out here: TOUGH-GRID® Paracord on Amazon

 Why is Paracord the Ultimate Survival and Bug Out Item?